 According to Gucci, Guess thus either started to adapt its own historical distinctive marks to those of Gucci or created ex novo trademarks that could be confused with those owned by the Plaintiff, such as Guess' "G's" logo, and also imitated the shape of Gucci's most famous and sold products.
-"Gucci wanted to demonstrate that Guess had carried out a well-structured and accurate strategy to systematically copy its distinctive marks and products in order to benefit from Gucci's renown and enter the market as a low priced, valid alternative to the Florentine fashion house; to this end, Plaintiff produced the US Opinion which, it asserted, demonstrated how Guess had intentionally copied Gucci's distinctive marks and products, such as the "green-red-green" stripe, all-over logo pattern and beige/brown color scheme in addition to the "G" pattern, in order to become a sort of "low-cost Gucci" within consumers' eyes"390.
+"Gucci wanted to demonstrate that Guess had carried out a well-structured and accurate strategy to systematically copy its distinctive marks and products in order to benefit from Gucci's renown and enter the market as a low priced, valid alternative to the Florentine fashion house; to this end, Plaintiff produced the US Opinion which, it asserted, demonstrated how Guess had intentionally copied Gucci's distinctive marks and products, such as the "green-red-green" stripe, all-over logo pattern and beige/brown color scheme in addition to the "G" pattern, in order to become a sort of "low-cost Gucci" within consumers' eyes" of "low-cost Gucci" within consumers' eyes of "low-cost Gucci" within consumers' eyes of "low-cost Gucci" et al. (1995) of the cost Gucci within consumers' eyes of "low-cost Gucci" et al. (1995) of the cost Gucci within consumers' eyes (1

 Therefore, in addition to the infringement claim, Gucci asserted that Guess' repetitive and ongoing practices aimed at imitating Gucci's distinctive marks and products, constituted also unfair competition, not only under Art.
-2598, no. 1 of the Italian Civil Code- generating likely confusion among the products- but also under nos.
+2598, no. 1 of the Italian Civil Code-generating likely confusion among the products-but also under nos.
 2 and 3, since they allowed Guess to misappropriate Gucci's image and reputation.
-Moreover, it claimed that the systematic infringement against any of Gucci's new marks, products, or commercial and advertising initiatives also fell under the category of "parasitic competition," violating the principles of fair trade391.
+Moreover, it claimed that the systematic infringement against any of Gucci's new marks, products, or commercial and advertising initiatives also fell under the category of "parasitic competition," violating the principles of fair trade.